 Popular places to visit in Saudi Arabia

-If you are planning to visit for tourism, it is better to go in the winter when the temperature is decent.
+If you plan to visit for tourism, it is better to go in the winter when the temperature is decent.
 Many places in Saudi Arabia are worth seeing.

-However, it is essential to know that the Holy city of Makkah is only open to Muslims.
+However, knowing that the Holy City of Makkah is only open to Muslims is essential.
 There are multiple checkpoints to see and ensure that you are of the Muslim faith before they allow you to move past.

 Here are some places which you can visit while in Saudi Arabia